Ivsmcrew/Global-page-landing/README.md

 ## Global

-"Global" is a adaptive single-page.
+"Global" is an adaptive single-page.
 Implemented such things as adaptivity, hiding menu, simple validation of a search form, two-step-animation

 It gave me experience at the following points:
 - BEM layout